OpsOMI/S.L.A.M/docs/en/01_installation.md

-## 📦 Installation with Docker
+## 📦 Docker Installation

 This project can be easily run using **Docker** and **Docker Compose**.
-Before getting started, make sure the following are installed:
+Before starting, make sure the following are installed:

 - [Docker](https://docs.docker.com/get-docker/)
 - [Docker Compose](https://docs.docker.com/compose/install/)
-- **Make** (optional) — Used for running commands more easily.
+- **Make** (optional) — Used to run commands more easily.
-  If you don’t have Make on your system, you can also start the server using `docker compose` commands directly.
+  If your system does not have Make, you can start the server with `docker compose` commands directly.

 ### 1️⃣ Clone the Project